Hi, I'm Silke.

-I recently stumbled upon a book that immediately caught my eye in a New York bookstore: How to Be Well by Amy Larocca.
+I recently stumbled upon a book in a New York bookstore that immediately caught my eye: How to Be Well by Amy Larocca.
 As someone who’s endlessly curious about real wellness—and how it gets distorted by trends and pressure— I was instantly intrigued.
 With its bold subtitle promising to navigate our “self-care epidemic, one dubious cure at a time,” I knew I had to pick it up.

 But more than that, I was hopeful.
 Hopeful that this wouldn’t be just another book listing miracle potions or rigid routines.
 And thankfully, it wasn’t.